GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Max Joined Count is the count of channels that are allowed to be joined concurrently.

-## MC_CHANNEL_RETIRE {#channel-retire-frame}
+## MC_RETIRE {#channel-retire-frame}

-MC_CHANNEL_RETIRE frames are formatted as shown in {{fig-mc-channel-retire-format}}.
+MC_RETIRE frames are formatted as shown in {{fig-mc-channel-retire-format}}.

 ~~~
-MC_CHANNEL_RETIRE Frame {
+MC_RETIRE Frame {
   Type (i) = TBD-0a (experiments use 0xff3e80a),
   ID Length (8),
   Channel ID (8..160),
   After Packet Number (i)
 }
 ~~~
-{: #fig-mc-channel-retire-format title="MC_CHANNEL_RETIRE Frame Format"}
+{: #fig-mc-channel-retire-format title="MC_RETIRE Frame Format"}

 Retires a channel by id, discarding any state associated with it.
 (Author comment: We can't use RETIRE_CONNECTION_ID because we don't have a coherent sequence number.)
 If After Packet Number is nonzero, the channel will be retired after receiving that packet or a higher valued number, otherwise it will be retired immediately.

-After retiring a channel, the client MUST send a new MC_CLIENT_CHANNEL_STATE frame with reason Retired to the server.
+After retiring a channel, the client MUST send a new MC_STATE frame with reason Retired to the server.

 If the client is still joined in the channel that is being retired, it MUST also leave it.
-If a channel is left this way, it does not need to send an additional MC_CLIENT_CHANNEL_STATE frame with reason Left.
+If a channel is left this way, it does not need to send an additional MC_STATE frame with reason Left.

-## MC_CLIENT_CHANNEL_STATE {#client-channel-state-frame}
+## MC_STATE {#client-channel-state-frame}

-MC_CLIENT_CHANNEL_STATE frames are sent from client to server to report changes in the client's channel state.
+MC_STATE frames are sent from client to server to report changes in the client's channel state.
 Each time the channel state changes, the Client Channel State Sequence number is increased by one.
 It is a state change to the channel if the server requests that a client join a channel and the client declines the join, even though no join occurs on the network.

-MC_CLIENT_CHANNEL_STATE frames are formatted as shown in {{fig-mc-client-channel-state-format}}.
+MC_STATE frames are formatted as shown in {{fig-mc-client-channel-state-format}}.

 ~~~
-MC_CLIENT_CHANNEL_STATE Frame {
+MC_STATE Frame {
   Type (i) = TBD-0b (experiments use 0xff3e80b),
   Client Channel State Sequence Number (i),
   ID Length (8),